python/devguide/motivations.rst

 contributors.

-This page aims to provide at least some of that missing data by encouraging core developers to disclose commercial affiliations in the following two cases (even if not currently paid for time spent participating in the core development process):
+This page aims to provide at least some of that missing data by encouraging core developers to highlight professional affiliations in the following two cases (even if not currently paid for time spent participating in the core development process):

 * developers working for vendors that distribute a commercially supported Python runtime
 * developers working for Sponsor Members of the Python Software Foundation

-These are cases where disclosure of commercial interests helps to improve the overall transparency of the core development process, as well as making it easier for staff at these organisations to locate colleagues that can help them to participate in and contribute effectively to supporting the core
+These are cases where documenting our affiliations helps to improve the overall transparency of the core development process, as well as making it easier for staff at these organisations to locate colleagues that can help them to participate in and contribute effectively to supporting the core